Virtualaw · How the System Works

 Stage 3 covers the Welcome and Intake sequence in detail — how it fires, what it delivers, and how the evaluation form inside it closes Stage 3 and opens the AI evaluation engine.

-The Legal Intake Sequence That Runs Itself — Virtualaw Stage 3
+The Legal Intake Sequence That Runs Itself — Stage 3

 A cold lead who just called is warm for minutes, not days.
 Stage 3 fires the moment the tag lands — before the lead has time to move on.

-You've been tagged as a Cold Lead.
 The phone sheet exists.
 The CRM record is live.
-And now the system has fired its first real communication.
+The Cold Lead tag has been applied.
+Now the system fires its first real communication on behalf of the firm.

-Stage 3 is where Virtualaw introduces itself — and starts gathering what it needs to evaluate a case properly.
-This stage has one job: get the evaluation form into the right hands, and get it back.
+Stage 3 has one job: get the evaluation form into the right hands, and get it back.

 Five Steps in Stage 3